-The special section of tutorial articles in the present issue is based on the first and third meetings of the Kyoto Seminar for the Experimental Analysis of Behavior, titled Instrumentation in the Study of Operant Conditioning: The Past and the Future.
-The Kyoto Seminars were held twice a year (spring and fall), from early in December, 2012, to the end of March, 2015, that is, 6 times.
-The tutorial articles in the present issue deal with cumulative recorders as a basic method for recording response patterns and food dispensers as a device for presenting reinforcers in the study of operant behavior.
-The articles reveal that research in operant behavior has benefited from technical innovations in experimental apparatus such as cumulative recorders and food dispensers.
-These articles will provide a further step for future research on operant behavior.
+The tutorial articles in the present special section are based on the fifth and sixth meetings of the Kyoto Seminar for the Experimental Analysis of Behavior, titled Instrumentation in the Study of Operant Conditioning: The Past and the Future.
+The Kyoto Seminars were held twice a year, from early in December, 2012, to the end of March, 2015, that is, six times.
+The tutorial articles in the present issue deal with a variety of methods for experiments with adult and non-adult humans as participants in the study of human operant behavior.
+The articles reveal that research on human operant behavior has benefited from technical innovations in experimental apparatus for humans.
+The articles will provide a further step for future research on human operant behavior.